-A year ago, I bought a small silver locket and asked God to give me a verse for the year, which I would then write out on a slip of paper and keep in the locket around my neck.
+A year ago, I bought a small silver locket and asked God to give me a verse for the year.

 I wrote it in tiny letters on a very small strip of paper and folded it and enclosed it in the locket.
 I can’t honestly say I wore the locket a lot.
 But I often thought of it, and occasionally opened it to reread the verse.